ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 --- abstract

-This document proposal an architecture for exposing transport protocol features to applications for network communication, the Transport Services architecture.
-In contrast to what is provided by most existing Application Programming Interfaces (APIs), Transport Services is based on an asynchronous, event-driven interaction pattern; it uses messages for representing data transfer to applications; and it assumes an implementation that can use multiple IP addresses, multiple protocols, and multiple paths, and provide multiple application streams.
+This document describes an architecture for exposing transport protocol features to applications for network communication, the Transport Services architecture.
+The Transport Services Application Programming Interface (API) is based on an asynchronous, event-driven interaction pattern.
+It uses messages for representing data transfer to applications, and it assumes an implementation that can use multiple IP addresses, multiple protocols, and multiple paths, and provide multiple application streams.
 This document further defines common terminology and concepts to be used in definitions of Transport Services APIs and implementations.

 --- middle